zestyxyz/docs-old/guides/for-creators/webxr-integrations/a-frame.md

 **style**
 *optional*

-Choose the style of your placeholder image, which notifies viewers that the ad space is available
+Style of your placeholder image, which notifies viewers that the ad space is available

 `style: { type: 'string', default: defaultStyle, oneOf: ['standard', 'minimal'] }`